Bread80/Amstrad-CPC-BASIC-Source/README.md

 The commands here which perform GOSUBs will use the execution stack, as does a normal GOSUB.

 Error and exception handling (as we'd say these days) is handled in the Errors.asm module.
-There's also code here for the closely related STOP and END commands (which BASIC needs when it encouters an error) plus CONT(inue) and RESUME and ON ERROR GOTO 0.
+There's also code here for the closely related STOP and END commands (which BASIC needs when it encounters an error) plus CONT(inue) and RESUME and ON ERROR GOTO 0.

 (Interesting factoid: ON ERROR GOTO 0 (which turns off the error handler) is an entirely separate command to ON ERROR GOTO n (which turns it on).
 The latter is handled by a 'generalised' ON command - but which also doesn't process ON SQ or ON BREAK.
-Trust me, I did a double take and some serious investigatio when I noticed this, but it's there in black and white in the tables in the KeywordLUTs.asm module).
+Trust me, I did a double take and some serious investigation when I noticed this, but it's there in black and white in the tables in the KeywordLUTs.asm module).

 Keyboard related event handling (ie the BREAK key) is handled within Keyboard.asm (see Data Input and Output below).